 The difference between a freelancer (contract for services) and an employee (contract of service) has a long history in employment law, and the debate continues today.

 We cannot talk about the differences without mention of HMRC.
 They’re mainly concerned with who pays the Tax and National Insurance and as a business it’s vital to clearly understand the different rights and responsibilities of both so as you don’t make any costly mistakes.

 Here are some to keep in mind:

-Contract for Services: Typically a contract for services is between a company and a self-employed person or company, therefore, the self-employed person or company is responsible for managing their own tax affairs.
+Typically, a contract for services is between a company and a self-employed person or company; therefore, the self-employed person or company is responsible for managing their own tax affairs.

 Most freelancers/contractors are legitimate; they run their own businesses and are responsible for the success or failure of that business which includes their profit and loss.
 They’d usually have more than one client and manage their own tax affairs.

 A contract of service relates to an individual employed by the company (employee-employer relationship).
 It’s a contract between the employer and the employee.
 Typically this agreement is for a fixed term period or they have agreed their services on a permanent basis with a notice period to end the contract of service.

 The terms of employment will usually be written in a statement of particulars and include things like hours of work, location, holiday entitlement, sick pay, maternity, paternity, shared parental leave, or adoption leave entitlements, right to request flexible working, protection against unfair dismissal etc.